-The concept of user acceptance represents the basis of this study, and in the
+The concept of user acceptance represents the basis of this study, and in the next chapters there will be a detailed discussion about the concept and the theories and models that study it.

 1.2 Problem Background

 To give a clear explanation about the problem background, this section will be divided into subsections, the first one will describe the place which this study will cover (The labour sector in the Ministry of Social Affairs and Labour-Yemen), and the second section will state the outcomes of previous IT adoption experiences.